abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 * As in the `CreateModal.cshtml.cs`, we've got all categories and authors inside of the `OnGetAsync` method.
 And also we get the book by id and mark the selected categories properties' as `IsSelected = true`.

-* When the user updated the inputs and submitted the form, the `OnPostAsync` method runs.
+* When the user updates the inputs and submits the form, the `OnPostAsync` method runs.
 Inside of this method, we get the selected categories and pass them into the **CategoryNames** array of the Book object and call the `IBookAppService.UpdateAsync` method to update the book.

 ![Edit Book Modal](./book-update-modal.png)

 ### Conclusion

-In this article, I've tried to explain how to create many-to-many relationship by using the ABP framework. (by following DDD principles)
+In this article, I've tried to explain how to create a many-to-many relationship by using the ABP framework. (by following DDD principles)

 Thanks for reading this article, I hope it was helpful.